maany/k8s-dev-cluster/README.md

 ## What this does?
 This vagrant file can spin up the following types of VMs
 1. master: K8s Control Plane
-2. worker: Run business workloads
+2. worker: Run business workloads ( taint `k8s.prada.io/workload=app:NoSchedule`)
-3. storage: Tainted to run Longhorn
+3. storage: runs Longhorn
-4. infra: Tainted to run in-cluster utilities like Metallb, CertManager, Traefik, ...
+4. infra: runs in-cluster utilities like Metallb, CertManager, Traefik, Longhorn, ...

 You can modify the number of each type of VMs (except master) that you would like to bring up.